 What Are Clefts?

-1 in 700 babies are born with a cleft lip and/or palate globally.
-Clefts cause difficulties eating, breathing, hearing, and speaking.
+Globally, 1 in 700 babies is born with a cleft lip and/or palate.
+Clefts can cause difficulties eating, breathing, hearing, and speaking.

 three children with cleft in DRC